13X02/Weather_SwiftUI/README.md

 ## Weather App

-Weather App UI built using SwiftUI and swift
+Weather App UI built using SwiftUI and Swift